Savory Zucchini Kugel for Your Passover Table

 1/2 teaspoon

-Chef’s Tips for the Perfect Zucchini Kugel
+Chef's Tips for Perfect Zucchini Kugel

 • 1